 Space Management Principles

-- Provides a basis for making consistent decisions about space management throughout the University.
+- Provides a basis for making consistent decisions about space management throughout the university.

-- States that ownership of space begins with the President and Provost and is delegated out to the units, and that accountability for space management begins locally and proceeds upward through organizational hierarchies.
+- States that ownership of space begins with the President and Provost and is delegated out to the units and that accountability for space management begins locally and proceeds upward through organizational hierarchies.

-Space Management Principles as applied to Cornell Instructional Space
+Space Management Principles as Applied to Cornell Instructional Space

-- Defines the Provost as the steward for all instructional space and the final decision-maker regarding best use of instructional space.
+- Defines the Provost as the steward for all instructional space and the final decision-maker regarding the best use of instructional space.

-- States the need for the provost and deans to work together to optimize the use of these spaces.
+- States the need for the Provost and deans to work together to optimize the use of these spaces.

 Fees for Internal Users of Cornell Physical Space